LinkedInAttic/gradle-plugin-insight/README.md

 ## Future ides an plans

  - we have tons of ideas but let's see if what we have is useful first
+ - html report?
+ - generate at runtime for any task?
+ - task for generation for given task?

 ----